Over 50 Years Of Combined Legal Experience In Washington

 • Receive treatment from a doctor, making sure it’s a doctor who puts your interests first, and not just a company doctor.

-• Follow your doctor’s treatment orders, which may include going to follow-up appointments, undergoing different medical tests, and taking medication.
+• Follow your doctor’s treatment orders, which may include attending follow-up appointments, undergoing different medical tests, and taking medication.

-A dedicated and experienced workers’ comp attorney from Bothwell & Hamill can fight for you to get you the maximum benefits you deserve.
+A dedicated and experienced workers’ comp attorney from Bothwell Hamill & Sutton, PLLC can fight for you to get you the maximum benefits you deserve.

 Then you can stop worrying about how to hold on to financial stability, and focus on what matters most: Healing your body, getting back to work when you can, and living your fullest life.